How we evaluate charities

 While we apply these criteria specifically to improving the lives of humans in the near-term (by reducing poverty, improving global health and economic development), the broader effective altruism movement is concerned with lived experiences of all living creatures (including animals) both now and into the far future.

-For a cause-diverse view of effective giving we highly recommend Giving What We Can’s list of the best charities and donation recommendations across multiple causes and guide on how to evaluate charities across different causes.
+For a broader list of effective giving opportunities beyond global health and poverty alleviation, we highly recommend Giving What We Can’s list of the best charities and donation recommendations across multiple causes and guide on how to evaluate charities across different causes.